lanmarc77/esp-audio-book-player/README.md

 which order you solder the wires as you might not get to them anymore.

 ## Buyable manufactured PCB
-TODO: One or tow PCB layouts as motherboard for a 3D printed base case and a worldwide buyable case.
+WIP: One or two PCB layouts as motherboard for a 3D printed base case and a worldwide buyable case.

 ## Printed/buyable case
+WIP: 3D case model
-TODO: 3D case model and worldwide buyable model
+TODO: worldwide buyable model

 ## Current measurements / battery life
 The runtime of the system is highly dependent on the current consumption.
 The current consumption depends on the